The purposes of this policy are to ensure that The Sunrise Project Australia Limited (The Sunrise Project, Sunrise):

 - is harassment and/or bullying

-- is detrimental to The Sunrise Project and could cause financial or non-financial loss, or
+- is detrimental to The Sunrise Project and could cause financial or non-financial loss

 From time to time you may have a complaint in relation to personal work-related grievances or the behaviour of another person in the organisation which is not misconduct.
 In that case, you should first raise it with your manager or another senior colleague.

-External whistleblowers (such as staff of partner organisations) should report their concerns to a senior member of Sunrise staff such as the Chief of Operations, Company Secretary, or an Executive Director.
+External whistleblowers (such as staff of partner organisations) should report their concerns to a senior member of Sunrise staff such as the Operations Director, Deputy Director or Executive Director.
 Where this is not appropriate, alternative reporting mechanisms are available.

 Alternative reporting channels are to be used when: